-Mike Davis began his tenure as the United States Golf Association’s Executive Director on March 2, 2011, and has since added the title of Chief Executive Officer.
+Mike Davis began his tenure as the United States Golf Association’s executive director on March 2, 2011, and assumed the title of Chief Executive Officer in 2016.
 Davis is responsible for managing all aspects of the association’s day-to-day operations, including its core functions, essential programs, and human and financial resources.
 He is also a board member of the International Golf Federation, the World Golf Foundation and the World Golf Hall of Fame.

 Working closely with the USGA president and Executive Committee, Davis provides overall strategic guidance, serves as spokesperson with internal stakeholders and external constituencies, and represents the USGA’s interests within the golf community, courses and clubs, state and regional golf associations, the media, and national and international golf associations.